 What is Electronic Waste

-Electronic waste, also called e-waste, pertain to various forms of electric and electronic equipment that have ceased to be of value to their users or no longer satisfy their original purpose.
-The technological advances created a global phenomenon: the challenge of what to do with e-waste.
+E-waste pertains to electronic equipment that has lost its value to their users or no longer satisfies their original purpose.
+The technological advances created a global challenge: what to do with e-waste?

 Impacts On Human Health

-The complex composition and improper handling of e-waste adversely affect human health.
-There is a growing body of epidemiological and clinical evidence on its impact.
-The primitive methods used by unregulated backyard operators (e.g., the informal sector) to reclaim, reprocess, and recycle e-waste materials expose the workers to several toxic substances.
+The improper handling and composition of electronic waste affect human health.
+Epidemiological and clinical evidence on its impact are growing.
+The basic methods used by unregulated backyard operators (e.g., the informal sector) to reclaim, reprocess, and recycle e-waste materials expose the workers to several toxic substances.

-Moreover, direct exposure and inhalation of harmful chemicals are a result of processes such as dismantling components, wet chemical processing, and incineration.
-Safety equipment such as gloves, face masks, and ventilation fans are virtually unknown.
+Moreover, safety equipment such as gloves, face masks, and ventilation fans are virtually unknown in the informal sector.
 Workers often have little idea of what they are handling.

-Burning to recover metal from wires and cables causes air pollution.
-The informal sector dumps toxic chemicals that have no value.
-It seriously affects the local groundwater quality, thereby making the water unfit for human consumption or agricultural purposes.
+Electronic waste causes air and water pollution.
+The informal sector often dumps toxic chemicals with no value elsewhere.
+In turn, it poisons the soil and affects the local groundwater quality.
+Eventually, the water becomes unfit for human consumption or agricultural purposes.

-Dust particles loaded with heavy metals, and flame retardants enter the atmosphere.
-These particles travel over long distances.
+Moreover, dust particles loaded with heavy metals and flame retardants travel over long distances.
 The dust can also leach into the ground and cause both soil and water pollution.
-Lead, mercury, cadmium, arsenic, and polychlorinated biphenyls (PCBs) deposited in landfills make soils toxic.